Karen Has Evaluated Her Google Search Ads

 4.3 Conversion Rate Optimization (CRO) Fundamentals

 Conversion rate hinges on friction reduction.
-Slow page loads, unclear CTAs, and mismatched expectations introduce friction, causing users to abandon the process.
-Karen’s technical fixes (image compression, schema markup) and UX improvements (prominent CTA) directly reduced friction, leading to higher CVR It's one of those things that adds up..
+On top of that, slow page loads, unclear CTAs, and mismatched expectations introduce friction, causing users to abandon the process.
+Karen’s technical fixes (image compression, schema markup) and UX improvements (prominent CTA) directly reduced friction, leading to higher CVR And that's really what it comes down to.
+Which is the point..

 5. Frequently Asked Questions (FAQ)